Ketogenic Therapy Pilot Study Results

 CMHRC's Ketogenic Therapy Pilot Study Results

 From October 2024 until July 2025 CMHRC conducted a pilot research study on the effects of ketogenic therapy in children living with bipolar disorder.
-Through a comprehensive program of support and psychoeducation families implemented ketogenic therapy and experienced improvements in symptom intensity and frequency, and found their quality of life improve overall.
+Through a comprehensive program of support and psychoeducation, families implemented ketogenic therapy and experienced improvements in symptom intensity and frequency, and found their quality of life improve overall.
 Below are the preliminary results from this pilot study.
 Case study papers are forthcoming.

 What Is Ketogenic Therapy?